thanhBkap/M4U-Term-And-Use/README.md

-# M4U-Term-And-Use
+# Term-And-Use

 Terms & Conditions

-By downloading, installing, and/or using M4U App, you acknowledge that you have read, understood, and agree to the following Terms of Use:
+By downloading, installing, and/or using our app, you acknowledge that you have read, understood, and agree to the following Terms of Use:

 1. To use some of the app's features, you don't need to create an account.
 You must yourself remember your itune account information.
 If you do not remember your account information or the information is wrong, you will not receive support when problems occur.

-2. M4U2 app includes third-party dictionary websites.
+2. App includes third-party dictionary websites.
 We are not responsible for their accuracy or reliability.
 Inappropriate or unavailable dictionary websites may be removed from the app.

-3. M4U does not link to websites nor own their content.
-The contents are compiled for educational purposes only, which aims to help users learn Math.
+3. App does not link to websites nor own their content.
+The contents are compiled for educational purposes only, which aims to help users learn/play.

 4. About VIP account